convissor/login-security-solution/readme.txt

 == Changelog ==

+= 0.54.0 () =
+* Fix memory exhaustion on sites with many users during plugin activation if password history is enabled

 = 0.53.0 (2015-09-25) =
 * Change translation domain from constant to string in preparation for integration with translate.wordpress.org